 Landfill Area size km2 Solid waste -ton (for year 2016)

 Mina Abdullah 2.42 478,254

-South of 7th Ring Road 5.35 1,381,745
+South of 7th ring road 5.35 1,381,745

 Al-Jahra 1,67 465,205

 Total 9.44 2,325,204

+The world generates an average of 0.74 kilogram of waste per capita per day, yet national waste generation rates fluctuate widely from 0.11 to 4.54 kilograms per capita per day.
+Waste generation volumes are generally correlated with income levels and urbaniza tion rates.
 In 2017, Kuwait generated about 3.85 million tons of solid waste.
-This can be broken down as follows: nearly 1.7 million tons of municipal waste; 1.3 million tons of construction and demolition waste; 0.44 million tons of agricultural waste; and 0.41 I million tons of commercial and other waste.
+This can be broken down as follows: nearly 1.7 million tons of municipal waste; 1.3 million tons of construction and demolition waste; 0.44 million tons of agricultural waste; and 0.411 million tons of commercial and other waste.
 There are more than 18 landfill sites in Kuwait, of which 14 were closed and four are in operations (three for MSW and one for CDW).
 All kinds of waste, including municipal wastes, food wastes, industrial wastes, construction and demolition debris, etc., are dumped at these sites.
 All of them are unsafe as well as poorly designed and operated.
 Most of them also are uncontrolled, which represents significant impacts to public safety (fires at closed sites), health and the environment (general population exposure to migrating landfill gases and groundwater contamination), and is coupled with inefficient use of scarce land resources.